Else-Studio/homepage/content/zd-plus.md

 {{< apps  >}}

+## In Their Words: The SpeedHome Experience

+We're always thrilled to hear how our work has positively impacted our clients.
+Here's a detailed testimonial from SpeedHome's CTO, sharing their experience of working with Else Studio on the SpeedHome mobile app:

+"At SPEEDHOME, we faced challenges with scalability and meeting deadlines in our frontend development.
+Despite having an in-house team, hiring qualified talent locally or internationally proved difficult, and our development throughput consistently fell short of expectations.
+That’s when we partnered with ElseStudio.

+Led by the highly capable Kuan, ElseStudio brought a fresh perspective and unmatched expertise to our projects.
+They didn’t just deliver; they proactively provided valuable feedback on UI/UX and SPEEDHOME’s customer needs, going beyond a traditional outsourcing model.
+Their customer-centric mindset, attention to detail, and commitment to excellence transformed our operations.

+The results speak for themselves.
+Our new mobile app, ZeroDawn, launched with a drastic improvement in UI/UX, maintainability, and stability.
+Development throughput increased by 50%, and critical bugs are now proactively resolved.
+Beyond technical excellence, ElseStudio approached every project with ownership and care, ensuring their work aligned with our business goals.

+For businesses looking for a development partner who values quality, speed, and collaboration, I wholeheartedly recommend ElseStudio.
+Working with them has been both transformative and rewarding for SPEEDHOME."

+-- Solid Shoo, SPEEDHOME's CTO

 ## A Steady Stream of Success: Delivering Value Consistently

 We've been at this for a while now—13 months to be exact.
 In that time, we've shipped a ton of updates, big and small.
 49 production releases, 147 beta releases, over 2000 commits, and more than 300 pull requests.
 That's a lot of code!
 But here's the kicker: zero outages caused by our app releases.